rougier/matplotlib-tutorial/README.rst

    :align: right
    :target: scripts/exercice_9.py

 Let's annotate some interesting points using the annotate command.
-We chose the 2π/3 value and we want to annotate both the sine and the cosine.
+We choose the 2π/3 value and we want to annotate both the sine and the cosine.
 We'll first draw a marker on the curve as well as a straight dotted line.
 Then, we'll use the annotate command to display some text with an arrow.